 A Megatrend is a long-term driving force that is observable now and will continue to have a global impact in years to come

 Humanity’s well-being depends on healthy ecosystems that can provide vital materials (such as food and water) and benefits (such as pollination, climate regulation and protection from hazards).
 It also depends on the availability of mineral resources, such as sand, metals and rocks used for industry and buildings.
-Following the exponential increase in material consumption over the last fifty years, humanity has reached a point at which the earth’s limited resources can no longer meet the growing demand.
+Humanity has now reached a point at which the earth’s limited resources can no longer meet the growing demand.
+Several planetary boundaries have already been exceeded, sounding alarms on long-term human survival.
 Most of the land (75%) and sea (66%) on earth has been severely altered by humans.
 Only 3% of the ocean is currently considered to be 'free from human pressure'.
-Several planetary boundaries have already been exceeded, witness to the general ecological breakdown and sounding alarms on long-term human survival.

-Analyses of this long-term trend have calculated national ‘fair shares’ for the use of natural resources over the period 1970–2017 and the degree to which countries have undershot or exceeded their fair share1.
-The results show that the responsibility for this ecological breakdown is concentrated in rich countries, who are responsible for 74% of global excess material use (USA -27% and EU-28 - 25%).
+National ‘fair shares’ for the use of natural resources over the period 1970–2017 were recently calculated and the degree to which countries have undershot or exceeded their fair share1.
+The results show that the responsibility for ecological breakdown is concentrated in rich countries, who are responsible for 74% of global excess material use (USA -27% and EU-28 - 25%).
 China is responsible for 15% of global excess material use.
 This overshoot in higher-income nations is driven mostly by the use of mineral materials, whereas in lower-income nations it is by the use of biomass, with the associated impacts on biodiversity.

 This Megatrend is part of the Megatrends Hub